Costa Rican oxcarts

 Costa Rican oxcarts, called carretas in Spanish, are a large part of Costa Rican history.
 They allowed for the expansion and increase of exports of many goods including Costa Rica's main export, coffee.
 It also is a huge part of Costa Rican culture today.
 The oxcarts are considered one of Costa Rica's national symbols.

 The Oxcart

-In general, los boyeros are carts pulled by oxen as a means for transportation of goods across many different terrains.
+Traditional Costa Rican oxcarts, known locally as “los boyeros”, are carts pulled by oxen as a means to transport of goods.
 They can have either two wheels or four and can be attached to oxen with a rope or chain.
 The front of the cart has a section where the driver and one passenger can sit and the back section has room for the cargo that needs to be transported.
-They can navigate through multiple different terrains including mountains, beaches, swamps, rivers, etc. Today, las carretas are mainly used for celebrations and art rather than their original purpose, transporting goods.
+They can navigate through multiple different terrains including mountains, beaches, swamps, and rivers.
+Today, Costa Rican oxcarts are mainly used for celebrations and art rather than their original purpose, transporting goods.
 They are considered one of the traditional and cultural icons for Costa Rica.